26.2. Log-Shipping Standby Servers

 the WAL archive.
 If you plan to have multiple standby servers for high

-availability purposes, make sure that
+availability purposes, set

-(the default), to make the standby server follow the timeline change
+, to make the standby server follow the timeline change

 that occurs at failover to another standby.